robert-hatfield/code-101-prework/prework/windows/2_atom.md

 Now it's time to install Atom, a sophisticated text editor for code, markup, and prose.

 To get started, download [Atom](https://atom.io/) and run the installer.
-Again, go with the default installation options, unless you really know you want to change something.
+Go with the default installation options, unless you really know you want to change something.

 Once installed, you can use the Start Menu to launch Atom.